panel-attack/panel-game/docs/Understanding the Codebase.md

 This version seeks to be more brief and on-point for people familiar with lua/love and the game itself (as a player).

 The codebase combines code used for the client and the server.
 Code used by both or that is anticipated to be used by both is located in the `common` folder.
-Although not yet a reality, the goal is for files in the common folder to have no references to files in the server/client folders respectively.
-The only exception to this should be test cases that may use client I/O to load replays, puzzles and configurations as test data.
+Although not yet a reality, the goal is for files in the common folder to have no references to files in the server/client folders.
+The only exception to this are tests that may use love's and the client's I/O to load replays, puzzles and configurations as test data.

 The server has a separate documentation so this document mainly deals with the client architecture.

 A `Scene` is the overarching concept of a thing that manages what you see on a screen, what you hear on a screen and how you can interact with that screen.
 `Scene`s are managed by a `NavigationStack` via pop, push and pull operations with only the top-most `Scene` being active.

-To play games, a `BattleRoom` is created in which a bunch of `Player`s can modify their settings and eventually all ready up.
+To play games, a `BattleRoom` is created in which a number of `Player`s can modify their settings and eventually all ready up.
 Based on the settings of the `BattleRoom` itself, a `Match` is created which in turn creates `Stack`s based on the settings of the `Player`s, forming a hierarchic architecture in which the components further down the bottom ideally know nothing of the elements above.
 `BattleRoom`, `Player`, `Match` and `Stack` are the key points with `Player` and `Stack` both having base classes `MatchPartipant` and `StackBase` that define the interface for `BattleRoom` and `Match` to use them.
 This concept extends to replays where generally the settings of `Match` and `Player`s are saved on top of the inputs.